Key takeaways

 - Offers more advanced features for managing complex models, which means you can build better models faster using Tabular Editor.

-- Advanced scripting and task automation for data modeling, which can help you improve productivity when working with semantic models.
+- Advanced scripting and task automation for data modelling, which can help you improve productivity when working with semantic models.

 - Enables version control and parallel development for deployment, which makes team collaboration possible when working on the same semantic models.